We are followers of Jesus who:

 Wednesdays at 9:30am we offer Eucharist with Healing, followed by cookies and coffee and an informal and welcoming bible study for those who are interested, led by Brother Donovan.

-In the future we are working towards adding a Eucharist in the evening during the workweek for those who can’t come on Sundays, and specifically inviting the marginalized in our community who might have memories of a lack of welcome at a church they once attended.
+In the future, we hope to add a Eucharist in the evening during the workweek for those who can’t come on Sundays, and specifically inviting the marginalized in our community who might have memories of a lack of welcome at a church they once attended.
 The Episcopal Church welcomes you.

 We’ve had quite a history!
 St. Thomas’ Parish began on October 1, 1855.
-For the next fifteen years the parish worshiped in the former Universalist meeting house on Mountain St. After 1884 it really took off in numbers and commitment.
+For the next fifteen years the parish worshiped in the former Universalist meeting house on Mountain Street.
+After 1884, it really took off in numbers and commitment.
 In 1924 St. Thomas’ moved to its current building, with the tower and the chapel being added in 1930.

 A new organ installed in 1992 and the enthusiasm of the parish led to the construction of a new educational wing in 2007 and new opportunities for worship to parishioners and the community.
 During the summer months we joyfully welcome back many friends who join us for either a few weeks or a few months.

 Come and join us!
 We offer something for everyone.
 Questions?
 Please call our Rector, Lisa Fry at 236.3680 or write to her at email@example.com .
 She’ll probably invite you to coffee!